zapier/visual-builder/docs/_partners/app-review-guidelines.md

 8.2 **Structure**
 If you are using the [Zapier CLI](https://platform.zapier.com/cli_docs/docs) to build the integration, ensure files are logically broken out into respective directories and the code is easy to follow.
 We suggest putting triggers, actions, and searches each in their own directories.

-### **After You Submit**
+## **After You Submit**

 Once you’ve submitted your app for public activation, you’re in the review process!
 Here are some things to keep in mind:

-* ****Timing****: A member of the App Review team will examine your app as soon as possible.
+* **Timing**: A member of the App Review team will examine your app as soon as possible.
 However, if your app is complex or presents new issues, it may require greater scrutiny and consideration.
 And remember if your app is repeatedly rejected for the same guideline violation or you’ve attempted to manipulate the App Review process, review of your app will take longer to complete.
-* ****Status Updates****: A member of the App Review team will be in touch as soon as possible to provide you feedback regarding your integration.
+* **Status Updates**: A member of the App Review team will be in touch as soon as possible to provide you feedback regarding your integration.
 In order to proceed to the next step of the Public Activation, you will need to respond back to our feedback.
-* ****Early Access****: Get listed on Zapier’s website and give users early access to your integration.
+* **Early Access**: Get listed on Zapier’s website and give users early access to your integration.
 We do our best to try and launch your integration into Early Access as quickly as possible.
 Learn more [here](https://platform.zapier.com/partners/lifecycle-planning#3-enable-early-access).
-* ****Full Launch****: We keep an eye on your integration and may invite you to work with us on an official launch campaign to spread the word further.
+* **Full Launch**: We keep an eye on your integration and may invite you to work with us on an official launch campaign to spread the word further.
 Learn more [here](https://platform.zapier.com/partners/lifecycle-planning#4-launch-your-zapier-integration).

 We're excited to have you as a Partner on Zapier!
 If you have any questions or concerns about our app review guidelines, [email us](mailto:partners@zapier.com).

-Version 1.0 updated on August 1, 2019
+Version 1.0 updated on August 12, 2019